In this week’s issue:

 Please check out the upcoming statewide professional development sessions, plenty of interesting sessions, past, present and future here.

-Sessions for this week are:
+Sessions for the next two weeks are:

 Navigator Digital Strategy Update